rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Perdito & Perdita, or, The man & woman of the people</CITE>
->(*Source of information reads:* Perdito & Perdita—or—the Man & Woman of the People)
+>(*Source of information reads*: Perdito & Perdita—or—the Man & Woman of the People)

 >Example:
 ><CITE>A musical entertainment perform’d on November XXII, 1683</CITE>
->(*Source of information reads:* A musical entertainment perform’d on November XXII.
+>(*Source of information reads*: A musical entertainment perform’d on November XXII.
 1683)

 <a name="0.5.31.2">0.5.31.2</a> If the cataloging agency applies ISBD punctuation, omit punctuation present on the source that occurs at the end of an element.